MALT: Improving Reasoning with Multi-Agent LLM Training: Experiments

 \section{Experiments}

-In this section, we detail our experiments.
-We begin by outlining the experimental details, including a description of the benchmarks used for evaluation, and the proposal of several comprehensive baselines for comparison.
-We then present our main experimental results, where we show the effectiveness of MALT on three standard LLM evaluation benchmarks.
+Here, we outline the experimental details, including a description of the model, the benchmarks used for evaluation, and the training pipeline.
+We then present our main experimental results, followed by an empirical analysis and baseline comparisons, along with ablations.